ryan-truong/cse15l-lab-reports/lab-report-1-week-2.md

 **Step 1: Installing VS Code**

 * First visit [Visual Studio Code](https://code.visualstudio.com/) and follow the instructions to download the program
-* After it is open, a successful install and opening of the program should like look the following screenshot
+* After it is opened, a successful install and opening of the program should like look the following screenshot

 ![Image](vscode_example.png)